 Resource group – Select the resource group you have created from the drop-down list.

-In the Size menu, you can choose the type and size of the virtual disk for deploying your Citrix ADM agent.
+Size - Specify the type and size of the virtual disk for deploying your Citrix ADM agent.

-From the Supported disk type drop-down, select the type (HDD or SSD) of the virtual disk.
+Select the Supported virtual disk type (HDD or SSD) from the list.